 I was a proud owner of the 15″ MacBook Pro Retina from 2013.
 After years of service, it became a bit unsatisfying in terms of performance.
 In 2017 I finally decided to build a desktop PC, partly to fullfil some of my craftsman’s desire, and partly to play some graphics intensive games.
 I was still hanging around with my MacBook, mainly as a portable device for media consumption and academic work.
 I felt that it was a bit heavy for only that kind of usage.
 Or maybe I just wanted to get rid of it and play with some new toys.
 So I sold it and used the money to get an iPad Pro 10.5 (WiFi model with 256GB storage).
 Since then, I’ve (mostly) been a happy owner of the iPad.

-I have been using the iPad Pro 10.5 as my main computing device for over a year now.
+I have been using an iPad Pro as my main computing device for over two years now.
 I’ve put more love in it than the PC that costs three times more.
 While the PC is a fantastic powerhorse, it has mostly been used as a dedicated gaming machine.
 The PC also serves as the last resort for things that the iPad is just incapable of doing.
 Albeit this resort has been shrinking constantly as I get more competent in utilising the power of the iPad.

 There are quite a lot online resources covering the usage of iPad as a primary device.
 However, the workflows are mostly all from professional bloggers, podcasters, programmers and artists.
 There is little to be found from academics, which is kind of to be expected from the most introvert group of people in the world.
 So, I needed to figure out an academic workflow on iPad by myself.